 The Bank originates commercial and industrial, secured by real estate, and consumer loans to customers.
-A substantial portion of the loan portfolio is represented by commercial loans made throughout the greater St. Louis metropolitan area.
+A substantial portion of the loan portfolio is represented by commercial loans made throughout the greater St. Louis metropolitan area, as well as the Kansas City market with the recent expansion and launch of a business production office in 2023.
 The ability of the Bank's debtors to honor their contracts is dependent upon the real estate economic sector and other current economic conditions.

 Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are classified as portfolio loans.
 Portfolio loans are carried at the principal balance outstanding, net of purchase premiums and discounts and deferred loan fees and costs.
 Interest income is accrued on the unpaid principal balance.
-Accrued interest receivable on loans totaled \$8.4 million and \$7.0 million at December 31, 2023 and 2022, respectively, and are included in other assets on the consolidated balance sheets.
+Accrued interest receivable on loans totaled \$8.6 million and \$8.4 million at December 31, 2024 and 2023, respectively, and are included in other assets on the consolidated balance sheets.